Ngorongoro District, Arusha

-Ngorongoro District (Wilaya ya Ngorongoro, in Swahili) is one of seven districts of the Arusha Region of Tanzania.
+Ngorongoro District (Wilaya ya Ngorongoro, in Swahili) is one of seven districts in western Arusha Region of Tanzania.
 The district is bordered to the north by Kenya, to the east by Monduli District, the northeast by Longido District, and to the south by the Karatu District.
 The western border is the Serengeti District in Mara Region.
 Ngorongoro District is home to the Ngorongoro Crater and was named after it.
 It covers an area of 14,036 km2.
 The district is comparable in size to the land area of Timor Leste.
 The administrative seat is the town of Loliondo.
 The district is home to the Ngorongoro Conservation Area which is a UNESCO World Heritage Site.
+The district is also home to the third tallest mountain in the country, Mount Loolmalasin.
 According to the 2002 Tanzania National Census, the population of the Ngorongoro Region was 129,776.
 By 2012, the population of the district was 174,278.
+By 2022, the population had grown to 273,549.